Náměšť nad Oslavou: Sights

-The town is known for its Baroque bridge.
+Náměšť nad Oslavou is known for its Baroque bridge.
 It was built in 1737 and is decorated by twenty sculptures.
 It has the richest sculptural decoration in Moravia and the second richest in the country after the Charles Bridge in Prague.

-Náměšť nad Oslavou Castle is the main landmark of the town and a national cultural monument.
+The most important monument and the main landmark of the town is the Náměšť nad Oslavou Castle, which is protected as a national cultural monument.
 It is located on a hilltop above the town.
 It was built in 1572–1579.
 Today it is open to the public.
 It includes a castle park with valuable trees.

 The Church of Saint John the Baptist on the town square was built in 1639.
 It replaced an old Romanesque structure.
 The neighbouring complex of the rectory with Chapel of Saint Anne was built in the Baroque style in 1740–1745.